 3. As of January 2018, the Commission for Investigation of Abuse of Authority is reported to be drafting a new Corruption Prevention Act aiming to bring under its purview even Nepalis working in foreign government offices and international organizations in Nepal.
 The initiative is reportedly intended to make the country’s anti-corruption law compatible with the UN Convention against Corruption, which Nepal signed in 2011.

-6. According to the new Constitution, provincial governments are entitled to develop laws that are not contradictory to federal laws on various issues as defined in the Annexes of the Constitution.
+4. According to the new Constitution, provincial governments are entitled to develop laws that are not contradictory to federal laws on various issues as defined in the Annexes of the Constitution.
 The government of Province 3, which, like most of the country’s seven provinces, is yet to have a formal name, has lagged behind other provinces in drafting a bill to regulate NGOs.
 The CSOs that have reviewed Province 3’s draft law have stated that it has a “controlling mindset” and contains several ambiguities that are subject to multiple interpretations.
 NGOs submitted suggestions to improve the draft bill to Province 3’s government in November 2018.
-It appears that all provinces, including Province 3, are waiting for a new federal umbrella law to be enacted before finalizing provincial-level legislation.
-The federal-level law is in the process of being drafted but will not be passed until a future session of parliament.
+Similarly, Province 5 has also promulgated laws regulating NGOs in the province.
+However, the Ministry of Home Affairs, in responding to a query from the Rukum District Administration Office, issued a circular and has asked all 77 District Administration Offices to continue regulation of CSOs under the Association Registration Act, as the topic is still under the jurisdiction of Federal Government.
+This circular has quoted the constitutional provision and clearly denied that Province governments have the privilege of preparing and enacting laws regulating.
+The federal-level law is in the process of being drafted, and it is unclear when it will be passed.

 Only Karnali and Sudur Paschim provinces have new names, while political tensions have made it difficult for other provinces to confirm new names.